-This Bill Contains Legislative Solutions to the Specific Problems with Rapid Rehousing that Legal Aid and the Larger Advocacy Community Have Testified About for Many Years.
+The Council Should Pass and Fund the Rapid Re-Housing Reform Amendment Act of 2023: This Bill Contains Legislative Solutions to the Specific Problems with Rapid Rehousing that Legal Aid and the Larger Advocacy Community Have Testified About for Many Years

-The Bill Will Ensure that Rents Charged to Families in the Program are Affordable.
+The Bill Will Ensure That Rents Charged to Families in the Program Are Affordable

-Families in Rapid Rehousing are currently required to pay 40%-60% of their income in rent before accounting for utilities.2 However, the Department of Housing and Urban Development defines affordable housing as "that which costs no more than 30% of household income," which means that the current rent amounts charged to participating families are unaffordable by definition.
-Legal Aid previously testified about the difficult choices this forces families to make, including the decision of whether to spend what little money they have on rent, or to use it on other basic necessities.3 Unfortunately, even families who have not yet been exited from the program for overstaying a time limit often end up in eviction court because they can't afford their rent, utilities, and other basic necessities.
+Under the current regulations, families in Rapid Rehousing must pay 40%-60% of their income in rent before accounting for utilities.
+However, the Department of Housing and Urban Development defines affordable housing as "that which costs no more than 30% of household income," which means that the minimum rents required by the regulations are unaffordable by definition.
+Legal Aid previously testified about the difficult choices this forces families to make, including the decision of whether to spend what little money they have on rent, or to use it on other basic necessities.
+Because the program puts them in the position of having to make these difficult choices, even families who have not yet been exited from the program for overstaying a time limit often end up in eviction court because they cannot afford their rent, utilities, and other basic necessities.